TSP Contribution Limits

 Best for Higher tax bracket now Lower tax bracket now

-Military advantage: Since military members often have lower taxable income (due to tax-free allowances), Roth TSP is frequently the better choice—you pay low taxes now and withdraw tax-free in retirement.
+Here’s my take for most military members: Since your taxable income is often lower than civilian counterparts (thanks to tax-free allowances), Roth TSP is frequently the better choice.
+You’re paying low taxes now and getting to withdraw everything tax-free in retirement.
+That’s a pretty sweet deal.

 • Monthly: $1,958.33